-When it comes to weight loss, cardio and aerobic exercise take all the limelight.
+When it comes to weight loss, cardio, and aerobic exercise, give them all the limelight.
 But here we are talking about the underdog: Resistance training for physical fitness.
 Research shows that while cardio burns more calories per session, it can make your muscles weak.
 That’s where you would need resistance training to strengthen your muscles.

-This blog will offer you insights into the question “Is resistance training good for weight loss?”.
-While we’re in the blog, you’ll see us busting some common myths around resistance training.
+This blog will offer you insights into the question, “Is resistance training good for weight loss?”.
+While you’re in the blog, you’ll see us busting some common myths around resistance training.

 So, are you ready?
 Let’s get going!

-Resistance training targets various aspects of fitness, including strength, power, hypertrophy, and endurance.
-Common methods of resistance training include free weights, weight machines, medicine balls, resistance bands, suspension equipment, and bodyweight exercises.
+Resistance training encompasses myriad dimensions of fitness, such as muscular fortitude, explosive power, hypertrophic development, and sustained endurance.
+Predominant methodologies of resistance training include the utilization of free weights, mechanical resistance apparatus, weighted medicine balls, elastic resistance bands, suspension training apparatus, and calisthenic exercises.

-As we have mentioned above as well, resistance training is a game-changer for weight loss.
-Below we have mentioned some of the greatest benefits of resistance training for weight loss:
+As we stated earlier, resistance training is the ace card to weight loss.
+Below, we have listed some of the most amazing benefits of resistance training as regards weight loss.

 1. Building Lean Muscle Mass: